CamIce2002/TheMrNewVegas.github.io/docs/2capcom/2-Install.md

 :::info
 ## **Requirements:**
 - ~105 GB of space, 32GB from downloads can be deleted after installation is complete
-- A legal copy of Fallout 4, with ALL DLC updated to the most recent version
+- A legal Steam copy of Fallout 4 GOTY updated to the most recent version
 :::

 # **Part 1: Installation Guide**